 While looking for a dye, Ghanima Abdullah, a cosmetologist and hair expert at The Right Hairstyles, recommends choosing a temporary or semi-permanent dye at your first go at it.
 “That way, just in case it isn’t what you want, it will wash out soon.
 There are sprays and hair waxes that you just brush in that last for a day or two only.
 It’s a great way to get your feet wet.
 Just make sure you purchase something that is labeled for covering gray hair, as grays are stubborn!” says Abdullah.

-Similar to Colorsmith, Davis recommends first-timers order a Personalized Colorbox from Color&Co by L’Oréal.
-She also suggests dyes from True Sons and Just For Men or Manic Panic’s Flash Lightning Hair Bleach Kit if you’re looking to lighten your hair color, the latter two easily found at most drugstores.
+Beyond Colorsmith, our experts recommend dyes from True Sons and Just For Men or Manic Panic’s Flash Lightning Hair Bleach Kit if you’re looking to lighten your hair color.
+The latter two are easily found at most drugstores.

-And if you’re looking for a solution that’s a bit lower-maintenance, Abdullah note that L’Oreal’s Magic Root Coverup also works well to cover up gray hair and can be used on the entire head, not solely the roots.
+For a solution that’s more low maintenance, our Abdullah says L’Oreal’s Magic Root Coverup works well to cover up gray hair and can be used on the entire head, not solely the roots.
 “It keeps your hair from showing those little grays until the next wash.”

-All hair dye kits come with instructions, which Davis and Strand stress should be read in advance.
+All hair dye kits come with instructions, which should be read in advance.
 “Depending on the composition of the dye you choose, you may need to wash your hair before dyeing or avoid washing them for 1-3 days before the procedure.
-Manufacturers always state that in the instructions,” notes Davis.
+Manufacturers always state that in the instructions,” explains Davis.

-Hair color is also best applied after you’ve gotten a fresh cut, so you don’t waste any color and because your hair is healthiest after you’ve cut it.
+Hair color is best applied after you’ve gotten a fresh cut.
+This way, you don’t waste any color since your hair is healthiest after you’ve cut it.
 “We also recommend doing a deep condition a day before you color your hair to give your hair the moisture it needs to coat your hair follicles.
 The healthier and more moisturized your hair, the better your color result,” Strand adds.